 Sometimes we need to listen to the gentle whisper of God’s voice.
 The easiest way to do this take a queue from our anatomy.
 Two eyes, two ears, and one mouth.
 We need to look and listen more than we talk.
-Our jobs do not afford us this luxury very often.
-You feel pressure to produce content for social media.
-The next website update needs happen today.
-It seems the world will end if the spaghetti dinner does not get the press pastor thinks it deserves.
+You feel pressure to produce content and post updates.
 Maybe you need a change of pace.
 This 250th milestone article is about taking a break.

 I started this blog after life made me press pause.
 I had lost my job and was unemployed or underemployed for 18 months.
 When I got back in the saddle, I began writing.
 The surge of creativity came with the fact that I had started a new career path.
 This began an amazing new part of my professional career.
 I learned many new things along the way that I tried to share with you.
 But when do you know it is time to press pause?
 Do you need a break?
 Or do you need a completely different change of pace?
 No matter what you decide, here are some ideas I would like to share with you.